Frederick Rowe Davis

 Frederick Rowe Davis is the Department Head, Professor of History, and the R. Mark Lubbers Chair in History of Science.
 He studied the history of science and medicine at Harvard, the University of Florida, and Yale where he received his Ph.D.
 His research interests lie at the intersection of the history of environmental science, environmental health, and environmental history.
 Davis recently published “Banned: A History of Pesticides and the Science of Toxicology” (Yale University Press).
 He also wrote “The Man Who Saved Sea Turtles: Archie Carr and the Origins of Conservation Biology” (Oxford University Press).

 His current research projects include “Making Silent Spring,” a study of how Rachel Carson wrote her bestselling exposé of the ecological and health risks of chemical pesticides.
 He is also writing on the continued role of the organism in biology as science has focused on the gene and the molecule as the key elements of life.

-Davis comes to Purdue following a distinguished tenure at Florida State University, where he taught courses in the history of science, the history of disease and public health, and environmental history.
-He has supervised four doctoral students and sixteen master’s students.
-At Purdue his teaching roster will include “Science & Society in Western Civilization,” “Environmental History of the United States,” “Science & Society in the Twentieth Century,” and a graduate seminar in global environmental history, as well as courses in the history of life sciences and the history of environmental sciences.
+He has taught a variety of courses in the history of science, the history of disease and public health, and environmental history.
+He has been nominated for multiple teaching awards including the Distinguished Teacher Award at Florida State University, and he received the Graduate Teaching Award at FSU in 2007.
+Four doctoral students and sixteen master’s students completed their degrees under his supervision.
+At Purdue his courses include “Science & Society in Western Civilization,” “Environmental History of the United States,” “Science & Society in the Twentieth Century,” and "Global Environmental History” (graduate seminar), as well as courses in Big History, the history of life sciences and the history of environmental sciences.

-Davis spent the academic year 2016-2017 at the Chinese University of Hong Kong on a Fulbright Scholar’s Award.
+Davis spent 2016-17 at the Chinese University of Hong Kong on a Fulbright Senior Scholar Award.
 He previously taught at Florida State University, where he co-created the Program for the History and Philosophy of Science.